appcypher/awesome-wasm-runtimes/README.md

   <a href="https://awesome.re/"><img valign=middle src="https://awesome.re/badge.svg"></a>
 </p>

+> A WebAssembly runtime is a software environment that executes programs compiled to the WebAssembly (Wasm) binary format, enabling efficient and portable execution of code on the web.
+Notable runtimes include V8, SpiderMonkey, and Wasmtime.

 - **[aWsm](https://github.com/gwsystems/aWsm):** CLI \
     WebAssembly ahead-of-time compiler and runtime.
 Focuses on generating fast code, simplicity, and portability.